formatjs/formatjs/website/docs/tooling/linter.md

 })
 ```

-### `no-explicit-icu-plural`
+### `no-missing-icu-plural-one-placeholders`

 Messages that look like `{thing, plural, one {1 thing} other {# things}}` will need to be changed to `{thing, plural, one {# thing} other {# things}}`

 #### Why

 - one is a category for any number that behaves like 1.
-So in some languages, for example, one → numbers that end in 1 (like 1, 21, 151) but that don’t end in 11 (like 11, 111, 10311).
+So in some languages, for example Ukrainian, Russian and Polish, one → numbers that end in 1 (like 1, 21, 151) but that don’t end in 11 (like 11, 111, 10311).
 [More info](https://formatjs.io/docs/core-concepts/icu-syntax/#plural-format)

 ### `no-emoji`